23 Ecommerce Optimization Tips to Greatly Increase Conversion Rates

 It’s a “spin to win.”

-When I did my spin, I landed on 15 percent off.
-Overstock presented me with this screen:
+When we did the spin, it landed on 15 percent off.
+Overstock presented this screen:

 exit intent discount popup - ecommerce optimization

-Even if I don’t want to buy something now, I can retain the offer by entering my email address.
-Notice the unusual and effective CTA: “unlock 15% off.”
+Even if you don’t want to buy something now, you can retain the offer by entering your email address.
+Notice the unusual and effective CTA: “Unlock 15% off.”

 Speaking of CTAs, you need good ones if you want your ecommerce optimization process to yield results.
 Your CTA buttons should inspire and delight your audience.

-You don’t want to assume that a CTA button will work, though.
-Make sure you A/B test your CTAs frequently to see which ones prove more persuasive with your audience.
+You don’t want to assume that a CTA button will work.
+Ensure you A/B test your CTAs frequently to see which ones prove more persuasive to your audience.

 Hello Bar allows you to automatically A/B test your CTAs.
 Once the software has gathered sufficient data, it will let you know which version “won.”